640-KB/GLaDISK/README.md

 ## TODO

 - [ ] BUG: NS and AT CMOS detection conflict when both enabled
-- [ ] BUG: shows B drive only if count is wrong?
+- [x] BUG: shows B drive only if CMOS data is invalid or count is wrong
 - [ ] Display useful error if no drives installed/configured instead of silently not loading
 - [ ] Set BDA number of drives based on CMOS and ignore MB switches or vice-versa?
 - [ ] `MULTI_MOTOR`: Leave motors on when switching between drives to eliminate spin up time